minknowledge/minknowledge.github.io/_pages/main.md

 {% include figure image_path="assets/images/br_viz.png" alt="Visualization of how the SER is obtained from the best-response map" %}

 We introduce the idea of a **strategic equivalence relation (SER)**: strategies (on the left) are equivalent if they induce the same best response (on the right) from the other player.
-SERs naturally partition the strategy space into different conventions for solving the game.
-Below you kind find links to visualizations of the SERs for the strategies in various *Overcooked* environments.
+SERs naturally partition the strategy space (left) into different conventions for solving the game.
+Below you can find links to visualizations of the SERs for the strategies in various *Overcooked* environments.

 {% include feature_row id="feature_row1" type="left" %}